carlodavid012/100-Days-Of-ML-Code/README.md

 ## Day 30 : March 2, 2019

 **Today's Progress** : It's been a long time since my last update,I should have finished it by now :( I've been awarded a scholarship for the [Deep Learning Nanodegree](https://www.udacity.com/course/deep-learning-nanodegree--nd101) last January 18, so I decided to continue write my progress on learning DL.
-There will be five projects that I will build in this course:

-~~● Predicting Bike-Sharing Patterns~~

-● Dog Breed Classifier

-● Generate TV Scripts

-● Generate Faces

-● Deploy a Sentiment Analysis Model

 I already finished the first project, so I decided to review the previous lessons.
 Today, I reviewed on saving and loading models in pytorch, how to load images for training using ImageFolder, and how to peform data augmentation to introduce randomness in input data using transforms.